c0rNCh1p/TacOS/readme.md

 There are no symlinks in this repo, everything which would usually use a symlink during the boot process of an operating system is done using a script or configured manually by the user.
-As a result when booting into the live environment there is a point where the the kernel will ask for an input variable, this is just the timezone which is entered in the following format:
+As a result when booting into the live environment there is a point where the the kernel may ask for an input variable, this is just the timezone which is entered in the following format:
 ````shell
 'Region/Zone'